xd009642/xd009642.github.io/_posts/XXXX_Making_nifty_cli_tools_with_trustfall.markdown

 As a side, you can also just remove this file.
 And instead in `adapter_impl.rs` have the type which the `trustfall::provider::Adapter` is implemented for generate your `Vertex`.
+That approach might be desirable if the type that implements `Adapter` has a number of member variables you want to use when generating the vertices.
+Also, don't worry about `ResolveInfo`, it's for optimisation purposes and more complicated.

-This might be easier than getting data into the `ResolveInfo` type to resolve to different sources - I'm not sure.
-For this project I have one source and that's the docker images on my machine, there's no fancy configuration.
+For this project I have one source and that's the docker images on my machine.
+The fact there's no fancy configuration means I can keep things simple and stick to the generated structure.

 ## Writing Your properties.rs